stegra05/investment-projection/implementation_plan.md

 ### 3.4.
 Transitions Between Sub-Sections (If Applicable)

 1.  **Smooth Sub-section Transitions**
-    *   `[ ]` If "Portfolio Summary" and "Application Settings" are distinct, switchable sub-sections (e.g., tabs), use a quick fade or subtle slide animation (e.g., 200-300ms).
+    *   [N/A] If "Portfolio Summary" and "Application Settings" are distinct, switchable sub-sections (e.g., tabs), use a quick fade or subtle slide animation (e.g., 200-300ms).
 This helps maintain user context during the state change.
+        *   Note: Marked N/A as current layout uses stacked sections, not switchable tabs.
     *   **Relevant Files & Context:**
         *   Main Component: `frontend/src/features/portfolio/views/OverviewSettingsView.js` (If using tabs or similar switchable UI)
         *   Animation: Framer Motion or CSS for fade/slide transitions between content blocks.